 Most people get into the home improvement or construction business because they like the work.
 There’s something satisfying about demoing a whole kitchen or bathroom and building a new one in its place.
 Ironically, though, as your contracting business grows, your work takes on a completely different form.
 Take marketing, for instance.
 You may have never imagined yourself writing newsletters or designing a website or posting to social media, but here you are.

-And no matter how alien it might seem at first, you’re making the right move.
+No matter how alien marketing a business might seem at first, you’re making the right move.
 It’s no longer possible for construction pros to operate without an online presence.
 Marketing researchers show that consumers are doing a lot more online research before they buy—and that includes home improvement purchases.
 Word-of-mouth recommendations are still important, of course, but they’re increasingly offset by online reviews and photos.

 So where does social media fit into that equation?
 Its purpose is twofold.
 One, it expands your reach to generate new leads.
 And two, it helps you create a more authentic connection with clients.
 After all, when clients are able to see the beautiful spaces you create and hear from the customers you help, it’s a huge vote of confidence.
 It’s even better when they feel like there are real people behind your brand, fueling your decisions and driving your client relationships.
 Of course, that’s easier said than done.
 Here’s how it all breaks down.

-This may seem obvious, but it’s overlooked so frequently that it bears mentioning anyway.
-And if you already have them, make sure to fill them out—it takes more than one account to project a professional image.
+This may seem obvious, but it is overlooked so frequently that it bears mentioning anyway.
+Create accounts for your business on the most popular social media platforms.
+If you already have them, great- make sure to fill them out.
+It takes more than one account to project a professional image.
 On your Facebook page, for instance, you need a profile picture and a banner photo as well as a website address, contact info, and your operating hours.
 On Twitter, you’ll need a profile photo, banner photo, company description, website, and location.
 Don’t forget about social reviewing sites like Google and Yelp!
 You’ll want to generate profiles here, too.

 Social has its own unique quirks, to be sure.
 But it shouldn’t exist in a vacuum.
 Your reach is greatest when you market across platforms.
 That might mean you promote content from your monthly newsletter, with a link to join.
 Or perhaps you’re featured in an ad and ask your followers to look for it.
 One of social media’s greatest strengths is that it’s free to use, so you should use it to your advantage.